-Dangerous goods have to be declared, when making a path request, to all IMs/ABs on Corridor North Sea-Mediterranean.
+Dangerous goods have to be declared, when making a path request, to all IMs/ABs on the Corridor.

-3.9 Rail related services
+4.3.9 Rail related services

 Rail related services are specific services, the allocation of which follows national rules and partially other deadlines than those stipulated in the process of path allocation.
 Therefore, the request has to be sent to the IMs/ABs concerned directly.